The steep-sided hills above an attractive village in the Darent valley.

-Turn left onto Otford's High Street and skirt around the village pond onto a footpath going past the ruins of Otford Palace.
+- Turn left onto Otford's High Street and skirt around the village pond onto a footpath going past the ruins of Otford Palace.
 Cross back over the A225 and take the footpath along the edge of the water meadows back to the High Street.
 Turn left to come to the Darent Valley Path (DVP).

-To continue the walk take the right-hand path away from the pond, heading S. The path passes Chantry Cottage on the left and Queen Anne Houses on the right, and comes to a row of cottages built into the walls of the old Otford Palace?.
+- To continue the walk take the right-hand path away from the pond, heading S. After passing Chantry Cottage on the left and the elegant Holmesdale? off to the right you come to a row of cottages built into the walls of the old Otford Palace?.

 - Cross the A225 at a traffic island and take the footpath opposite, alongside extensive water meadows.
 This eventually leads into Pickmoss Lane and back to the High Street, where you turn left.

-Head west along the High Street and its continuation, Pilgrims Way West.
+- Head west along the High Street and its continuation, Pilgrims Way West.
 Opposite Rye Lane turn right onto a footpath heading north-west across meadows and fields towards Sepham Farm.
 Turn right and left to continue past the farm buildings and across Filston Lane to Polhill Bank.

 For the next 4 km you will be following the longer afternoon route of Walk #59, as well as weaving in and out of the Walk 1–23 route.

-- After a right-hand bend it straightens out to head N, climbing gently with a field behind the fence on your right.
-Where the main path bears slightly left away from the fence and climbs more steeply, veer right onto an unmarked narrow path to stay alongside the fence.
-Follow this to the edge of the wood, still climbing gently.
+- After a right-hand bend the path straightens out to head N, climbing gently with a field behind the fence on your right.
+Where the main path bears slightly left away from the fence and starts to climb more steeply, veer right onto an easily-missed narrow path to stay alongside the fence.
+Follow this side path to the edge of the wood, still climbing gently.

-Unless you want a closer view of the Shoreham Cross, turn right to descend a (potentially slippery) flight of steps and continue down the left-hand edge of a field.
+- Unless you want a closer view of the Shoreham Cross, turn right to descend a (potentially slippery) flight of steps and continue down the left-hand edge of a field.

-Complete the directions at §17.
+Complete the directions at §Q.

-Turn right off Otford's High Street onto the DVP and follow it across fields and then a golf course.
+- Turn right off Otford's High Street onto the DVP and follow it across fields and then a golf course.
 At a T-junction turn right onto a tarmac lane for 250m, then left at the next path junction.
 At the end of the golf course turn left and follow Station Road and its continuation (Church Street) to the bridge across the River Darent.

 You will be following the shorter afternoon route of Walk #59 into Shoreham and then on to Lullingstone Park.

 For a wide choice of refreshment places follow Church Street across the river and up to a T-junction.
-Turn right and go along Shoreham's High Street to its junction with Mill Lane, then turn right down Mill Lane to return to the DVP.
+Turn right and go along Shoreham's High Street to its junction with Mill Lane.
+Turn right down Mill Lane to return to the DVP.

-For the suggested route follow the road across the river to come to the Kings Arms11 on the left.
-At the top of Church Street turn right onto Shoreham's High Street.
-The Honey Pot Café is on the right.
+- Follow the road across the river (leaving the DVP) to come to the Kings Arms? on the left.
+At the top of Church Street turn right onto Shoreham's High Street, where the Honey Pot Café is on the right.

-Follow the DVP beside the river, through fields and alongside Castle Road to Lullingstone Park Visitor Centre.
+- Follow the DVP beside the river, through fields and alongside Castle Road to Lullingstone Park Visitor Centre.

-Go along the footpath, with a mill stream and then the river on your right.
+- Go along the footpath, with a mill stream and then the river on your right.
 In 150m go through a wooden kissing gate and continue on a fenced path along the right-hand edge of several fields.
 The path leads into the corner of another field and bears left to go diagonally across it, towards the centre of a line of poplars 400m away.